What are edible images?

 Having said this, it is not entirely necessary, the topper can go directly onto any icing, it all just depends on the finish you are wanting to achieve, the very neat, professional finish - do as above.
 Not to worried, go as you wish :-)

 The best way to get the topper to stick to fondant is to use a VERY little bit of water, brush this on with a pastry brush making it even over the whole surface of where the topper is going to be placed.
-All you really want to do is make the fondant slightly sticky so the image will bond to it, if the fondant looks to wet maybe wait a minute for it to dry off slightly as you don't want the colours getting impacted due to there being too much water.
+All you really want to do is make the fondant slightly sticky so the image will bond to it, if the fondant looks too wet maybe wait a minute for it to dry off slightly as you don't want the colours getting impacted due to there being too much water.
 In some cases, like sticking an image to the side of the cake, you may want to rather use sugar water, tylose/edible glue or piping gel - just to ensure the surface is sticky enough to then dry with a stronger hold

 When should I apply my edible image to my cake or cupcakes?

 If possible only apply the topper to the cake or cupcakes on the day of the party or function, the longer you leave them on the cake the more time they have to be impacted by the elements.
 Once on the cake or cupcakes they will become soft and mould to the surface and over time can start to become impacted by what lies underneath them - to avoid this please see the response to the question above.